datacarpentry/spreadsheets-socialsci/_extras/guide.md

 that are fixed.
 If your audience is reluctant to participate, start out with some things on your own, or ask a helper for their answers.
 This generally gets even a reluctant audience started.

+## Common questions raised by participants

+### How do you extract date components from the interview_date field in SAFI_clean.csv?

+The interview_date field in SAFI_clean.csv when saved to SAFI_clean.xlsx is difficult to manage because there isn't a way to format the column as a date field, even using the custom field formats.
+The easiest solution to this question is to show the student how to extract the date information from the field.
+Make a new column and format it as a date.
+In the first cell of the new column type =LEFT(C2,10) and then apply this to the column.
+This function extracts the first 10 characters from the left side of the interview_date field and inserts them into a new column.

+### How would you automatically transform the items_owned field into a usable format?

+If you are not following the course immediately with the OpenRefine lesson it is important to make it clear that in the current format SAFI_clean.csv is not ready for analysis.
+The items_owned column ideally needs to be split into separate yes / no / null columns.
+Example: set up a new column 'bicycle' and format it as a number.
+You then need to extract information from the items_owned column about whether the word 'bicycle' is in the column.
+One way of doing this is to use an IF statement: =IF(ISNUMBER(SEARCH("bicycle",K2))1,0).
+The IF statement can include a wild character e.g. "bicy*".